Your Grief Journey

 Testimonials

-What was your biggest take-away from the Permission Program?
+What was your biggest take-away from the sharing your story?

 Getting to connect with other women that share my pain.
 It has been truly rewarding to hear about the experiences the other ladies had.
-I enjoyed our accountability group meetings where we could have open discussions because this definitely allowed me to open up more and to think about everything in a different way.
+This definitely allowed me to open up more and to think about everything in a different way.

 Alison

 Giving myself grace.
 In our world today it is easy to get caught up on the go, go, go and it is so important to sit back and give yourself grace through whatever season of life you may be in.
 One day you lose your mom and the next you’re 20 years down the line.
-The Permission Program allowed me to open up my mind to a side of myself I was not allowing myself to open up to and I am so glad I did it!
+Sharing my story allowed me to open up my mind to a side of myself I was not allowing myself to open up to and I am so glad I did it!

 Jennifer